sneakyb1t/packer-proxmox/roles/openscap/README.md

 Example Playbook
 ----------------
-This role is used via ansible-local plugin in packer deployment, could be used outside this scope, here an exemple of playbook
+This role is used via ansible-local plugin in packer deployment, could be used with ansible plugin (not tested yet), here an exemple of playbook

 - hosts: localhost
   become: yes